tauri-apps/tauri-docs/docs/guides/building/cross-platform.md

 ]
 ```

+Keep in mind that this file is specific to your machine so we don't recommend checking it into git if your project is public or will be shared with anyone.

 #### Building the App

 Now it should be as simple as adding the target to the `tauri build` command: